Welcome to the Maeshowe Webcam Site

 Messages from around the world about this site

 We would like to thank everyone who has supported this project previously.
-The broadcast has only been made possible with the cooperation and assistance of a number of people and organisations, including Historic Scotland, David Griffith, Highland Park Distillery as well as Charles Tait Photographic Ltd. We would particularly like to thank Historic Scotland and staff for their help and encouragement.
+The broadcast has only been made possible with the cooperation and assistance of a number of people and organisations, including Historic Scotland, David Griffith, Highland Park Distillery as well as Tait Publishing Ltd. We would particularly like to thank Historic Scotland and staff for their help and encouragement.

 Charles & Magnus Tait